Love is a Choice, Not a Feeling

 Even women who had pregnancy or infant loss, NICU stays, or complicated pregnancies can have radically different experiences with the next baby.
 Today in the pandemic, times are even more unsettling, increasing your stress and fears.

 Be patient with yourself and your baby

-For some parents this may make you question how you feel the way, especially if you expected to feel differently towards your baby or your pregnancy.
+For some parents, this may make you question how you feel the way, especially if you expected to feel differently towards your baby or your pregnancy.
 This is normal.
 Not everyone is bonded with their child in utero or at birth.
-Each parents’ experience and relationship is different, normal, and their own.
+Each parent’s experience and relationship are different, normal, and their own.
 Not feeling a certain way is not a sign that you don’t love your baby or are a bad parent.
 It may just mean that you need more time to adjust.

 Love is a choice, not a feeling